laurensharwood/geospatial-toolbook/tlbook_5_analysis.md

 ## Spatial Autocorrelation
 Spatial autocorrelation measures how similar values of a variable are relative to how close they are.
-- Moran's I - measure of spatial autocorrelation
-- Values range from -1 to +1, such that -1 would represent a checkerboard pattern and values near +1 would represent elevation in flat regions.
+- Moran's I: Values range from -1 to +1, such that -1 would represent a checkerboard pattern and values near +1 would represent elevation in flat regions.
+- Geary's C
+- Local Indicators of Spatial Association (LISA)

 ## Topological Relations
 - disjoint  / intersects